alpenwasser/TeX/A3Pages/README.md

 Limitations/TODOs
 -----------------

-Currently,  an   opening  and  closing   brace  must  be  placed   before  the invocation of the  `\begin{a3pages}` command, and after the  invocation of the `\end{a3pages}` command (see example above).
+-  Currently,  an  opening  and  closing  brace  must  be  placed  before  the invocation of the  `\begin{a3pages}` command, and after the  invocation of the `\end{a3pages}` command (see example above).
 If  anyone knows a fix for this, feel free to let me know.
+- Convert into a package.